Stamp Duty Calculator

 Result: The 5% surcharge applies to the house purchase because they jointly own three residential properties at completion.

-Refund: They can claim a refund if they sell both of their previous flats within 36 months (or 18 months in Scotland).
+Refund: They can claim a refund if they sell both of their previous flats within 36 months (Scotland uses the same 36 months for transactions on or after 1 April 2024; 18 months for earlier transactions).

 The Refund Process